 The data collected in the days immediately following a major earthquake can be critical during emergency response and recovery.
 Scientists and engineers can determine the likelihood that landslides will move (from rain or aftershocks), and can assess the susceptibility of structures to collapse.
 Some data are perishable and must be collected as soon as possible, before erosion or recovery/rebuilding efforts eliminate the evidence and before aftershocks die out.

-Data collected through clearinghouses help us to be better prepared for future large earthquakes.
+Data collected through clearinghouses help us to be better prepared for future large earthquakes or other events.
 In addition, data on strong ground motion and damage to buildings helps to calibrate loss-estimation models, such as the Federal Emergency Management Agency’s (FEMA) HAZUS program, and can be an important component of a Governor's or the President's disaster declaration as well as provide useful information for response, recovery and hazard mitigation.

 A technical clearinghouse, either physical or web based, can serve to coordinate post-earthquake investigations and to share resources and information among investigators.
 The clearinghouse also serves to integrate and disseminate information so that it is available to decision makers and the media.